 He lived despite his cancer.
 He continued studies at university.
 He was the captain of a university fencing team, and though he couldn’t compete because of cancer, he loved to encourage his team and see them do their best.
 He met with friends, he was involved with his church, he played music (violin, and guitars), and, because of his deep love for Rachel, they got married… His life didn’t stop.
 Each day a gift.
 Each day an opportunity for him to bless others.

-My brother-in-law, Mark, and I are fund raising for Cancer Research partly because of our abiding love for Adam, and also because we have seen how cancer treatment has developed even in the few years between his cancers.
-And we know that treatments are improving all the time, and that there will be a day when cancer is conquerable.
+My brother-in-law, Mark, and I are fund raising for Cancer Research because of our abiding love for Adam, and because we have seen how cancer treatments have developed and improved because of continuing research.
+We also share Cancer Research UK's hope of seeing 3 out of 4 survive cancer by 2034.